Celestial (comics): Third and Fourth Host

 Resenting the presence of the Celestials and their monitoring of Earth's progress, the Skyfather figures of Earth (e.g. Odin, Zeus) attempted to stop the Third Host, but were quickly outmatched.
-The Space Gods then informed they would return 1,000 years later to judge Earth's right to continue existing.
+The Space Gods then stated they would return 1,000 years later to judge Earth's right to continue existing.

 The Skyfathers then developed a convoluted plan to stop the Fourth Host via the use of the Odinsword and Destroyer armour, but once again the Celestials prevented the offensive and melted the Destroyer armour into slag, scattering the Asgardians' life forces.
 The Earthmothers (such as Frigga and Hera) of Earth, however, had planned a peaceful solution and made an offering of twelve perfect humans, which was accepted, and the planet was spared judgment.
-The judgment process on another planet was witnessed by Thor, who observed Celestial Arishem the Judge sending an execution code to Exitar the Exterminator, a 20000 ft tall Celestial who carried out Arishem's "sentence".
+The judgment process on another planet was witnessed by Odin's young son Thor, who observed Arishem the Judge sending an execution code to Exitar the Exterminator, a 20000 ft tall Celestial who carried out Arishem's "sentence".
 Exitar terraforms the planet in question into a garden paradise, with only the "evil" inhabitants having been destroyed.
 On one occasion, the hero Quasar observes a race completely failing the genetic test, with every living creature being destroyed with their planet.